 Eligible expenses for tax-free tuition assistance

 Tax-free employer tuition assistance must be used toward an employee’s education.
 This includes undergraduate and graduate courses, and continuing education.
 Eligible courses are not required to be part of a degree or certificate program, and students do not have to be enrolled full-time.
+The CARES Act of 2020 also expanded the tax-free treatment to include employer payment toward employee student debt.

 Employer tuition assistance programs vary.
 Some employers only offer tuition assistance for courses taken in specific fields, and many require the employee to earn As or Bs to qualify for reimbursement.
 An employee may be required to pay back tuition assistance if they resign from the firm within a certain time period.